Doctoral Studies

 Supervisor: E. Miliou

-PhD Thesis: “Comparative description and evaluation of production systems in sheep farms.”
+Thesis: “Comparative description and evaluation of production systems of sheep farms.”

 Laboratory: Nutritional Physiology & Feeding